 - Value of shares traded: approximately 5.1 billion USD

-Here is a graph showing my accumulated profits since start (number of days on the x-axis, 2002 until may 2012):
+Here is a graph showing my accumulated profits since the start (number of days on the x-axis, 2002 until May 2012):

 The graph illustrates why many are tempted to day trade: there is no significant drawdown and you can make decent money out of a small deposit.

 2006 to 2009 were the really stellar years.
 I had just 15 losing days in 2006, 17 in 2007, and 8 in 2008.

 During 2002 and 2003 I built my foundation and I got to learn and get experience.

 However, the conclusion of this graph is the following: The first third is nice, I love the middle third and the last third is quite depressing.

 Why do I write this?
 This is mainly twofold: to show others it can be done and it motivates me to work harder and keep on looking for edges.

 Conclusion: Is it possible to make money day trading?

 Yes, but don’t expect miracles.
 Because short-term trading is more or less like a zero-sum game, most day traders are doomed to fail.
 However, if you manage to be cautious when you start out and manage to learn from your mistakes, you stand a pretty good chance of succeeding.